GRANT CRITERIA for FY2021

 QUALITY (30% of score)

-Reviewers will evaluate the applicant's skill level and expertise related to the proposal.
-This will include assessing the applicant's background, experience, and education in the related artistic, historic, or cultural-based medium.
+Reviewers will evaluate the applicant’s skill level and expertise related to the proposal.
+This will include assessing the work samples provided in the application and the applicant’s background, experience, and education in the related artistic, historic, or cultural-based medium.

 COMMUNITY BENEFIT (40% of score)

-Applicants should describe how their proposal makes art and history experiences accessible to Boise citizens and/or give them a voice in contributing to and developing Boise's culture.
+Applicants should describe how their proposal makes art and/or history experiences accessible to Boise citizens and/or gives them a voice in contributing to and developing Boise's culture.
 Applicants should address the following:

 - Target Audience - Clearly describe the target audience and/or participants (such as identifying age groups, residents in a specific location in the city, ethnic groups, etc.)

 - Affordability - Free or at a low cost ($20 or less) experiences are most appropriate for this grant program.
 If there is a range of ticket prices, explain the different rates and specify how many will be available at each level.